 Apple is known for its sleek and modern design aesthetic, and its choice of fonts reflects this.
 Some of Apple’s most commonly used fonts include San Francisco, Helvetica Neue, and Avenir.
 San Francisco is a relatively new font designed specifically for Apple products and used primarily for user interfaces.
-Here are some of the different types of fonts that Apple uses and their specific usage:
+Here are some of the different types of fonts that Apple use:

 San Francisco

-Apple is known for its sleek and modern design, and its font choice plays a significant role in achieving this aesthetic.
+Apple is popular for its sleek and modern design.
+And its font choice plays a significant role in achieving this aesthetic.
 The primary font used by Apple in San Francisco, which Apple designed explicitly for use on their devices.

 This font is clean, legible, and versatile, making it an excellent choice for user interfaces and marketing materials.
 In addition to San Francisco, Apple uses other fonts, such as Helvetica Neue and Avenir, in various contexts.
-Helvetica Neue is a classic sans-serif font used by Apple for many years, while Avenir is a more modern option that offers a clean and sophisticated look.
+Helvetica Neue is a classic sans-serif font used by Apple for many years.
+At the same time, Avenir is a more modern option that offers a clean and sophisticated look.

 OS X Yosemite